amyinorbit/hons/_posts/2016-10-19-week6-roundup.md

+---
-title: Week 6 Roundup: Presentation & Risks
+title: "Week 6 Roundup: Presentation & Risks"
-template: post.html
+layout: post
 date: 2016-10-19
+---

 Last Thursday I presented my [project proposal][1] to the rest of the Computing degree class.
 I still have a few weeks to write the formal academic proposal,